Differences

 + | |||

-+ | The answer to our parsing problem is deceptively simple: before consuming a ''/ | ||
++ | The answer to our parsing problem is deceptively simple: before matching a token in '' | ||

-+ | If so, we prioritize treating the ''/ | ||
++ | If we aren't currently parsing a jlist then '' | ||

 + | |||